SlowDash integrates Python scripts written by users, with features including:

 without modifying their system.
 It is also possible to install the

-library in the usual way: you can do
+library in the usual way: you can run

 pip install slowdash/lib/slowpy